 Disability Support Programs and Services (DSPS) provides equal educational opportunity for students with physical, psychological, or learning disabilities.
 Students with disabilities are encouraged to lead active and independent lives by participating in all college programs.
 Counseling, support services, and academic accommodations are provided to students who are eligible for the program.

-During Fall session, DSPS will hold a Zoom lounge every Monday through Friday from 2:00 to 3:00 pm.
-Join us on Zoom to chat, check-in, and get assistance as you would if you walked into the DSPS Office.
+Join us on Student Zoom Lounge to chat, check-in, and get assistance as you would if you walked into the DSPS Office.
 We are here to support you.

 Academic accommodations are interventions that students may utilize to support their academic performance.
 Accommodations are identified for each student on an individual basis.
 If an academic accommodation is requested that is not listed below, the request will be forwarded to the Dean of Counseling/Student Services for consideration.
 See the DSPS Coordinator for more information.